Top up your super by 3pm June 24 and you could enjoy tax

 Chris asks his employer to make salary sacrifice contributions of around $118 per fortnight (this will only reduce his take home pay by $80 per fortnight as these contributions are made before income tax is applied).
 After contributions tax of 15%, there will be around $100 added to his super investment each fortnight.

-If Chris keeps this strategy up for 12 years until his retirement at age 67, he could have around $37,300 more in super than if he didn’t make any extra contributions.
+If Chris keeps this strategy up for 12 years until his retirement at age 67, he could have close to $37,300 more in super than if he didn’t make any extra contributions.
 Due to the power of concessional taxation and compound returns, this is substantially more than the net income he’s given up during this time.

 Paul is aged 60 earning $100,000 pa salary, with a current super balance of $400,000.
-He has around $80 pf of spare net income and wants to focus on maximising his super in the lead up to his retirement at age 65.
+He has around $80 of spare net income and wants to focus on maximising his super in the lead up to his retirement at age 65.

 Paul asks his employer to make salary sacrifice contributions of around $118 per fortnight (this will only reduce his take home pay by $80 per fortnight as these contributions are made before income tax is applied).
 After contributions tax of 15%, there will be around $100 added to his super investment each fortnight.